Kemal Derviş

 In March 2015, Derviş agreed to become the Deputy Prime Minister of Turkey responsible for the economy in a cabinet led by Republican People's Party (CHP) leader Kemal Kılıçdaroğlu should his party form the government after the general election to be held in June.
 He declined to become a Member of Parliament however, stating that he would prefer to participate in the cabinet from outside the Parliament.

-Early life
+Early life and career

-Kemal Derviş was born on 10 January 1949 in Istanbul, Turkey, to an Albanian father and a German mother.
+Kemal Derviş was born on 10 January 1949 in Istanbul, Turkey, to an Albanian and Georgian father and a German mother.
 From his father's side, he is a descendant of Ottoman Grand Vizier Halil Hamid Pasha (1736–1785); and of Ottoman military physician Asaf Derviş Pasha (1868–1928) who is regarded as the founder of modern gynaecology in Turkey.